zsoltiv/GOG-Downloader/README.md

 ## Setup
 Dump cookies to `cookies.json`.
 [EditThisCookie](https://www.editthiscookie.com/) extension's recommended.
 Netscape will also be supported soon.

+### Config file
+Instead of repeatedly specifying commandline arguments, options can be stored in a file named `options.json`.
+Currently, the program looks for this file in the working directory only.

+The following options are supported:

 |Option|Info|
 | --- | --- |
 |platform|Item platform. windows/win, linux, mac/osx.